-The Rockefeller Foundation is launching the $20 million Equity-First Vaccination Initiative (EVI) to demonstrate-and-scale hyper-local, community-led programs to improve vaccine access and accurate information across five cities.
+The Rockefeller Foundation launched the $20 million Equity-First Vaccination Initiative to demonstrate-and-scale hyper-local, community-led programs to improve vaccine access and accurate information across five cities.

-The Foundation will invest in community-based organizations through anchor organizations in five U.S. cities: Baltimore, MD; Chicago, IL; Houston, TX; Newark, NJ; and Oakland, CA and national organizations to adopt and scale learnings across the country.
+The Foundation invests in community-based organizations through anchor organizations in five U.S. cities: Baltimore, MD; Chicago, IL; Houston, TX; Newark, NJ; and Oakland, CA and national organizations to adopt and scale learnings across the country.

 Working with Communities

 The anchor organizations in 5 cities will provide resources and support to over 100 community-based organizations who will lead hyper-local community mobilization efforts to increase vaccine access and rollout additional community vaccination sites.

 Our investment will also connect these organizations with experts who will provide accurate, evidence-based information to improve their ability each to address questions and concerns about the Covid-19 vaccines.

 Best practices and impact-to-date from these equity-first models are synthesized and shared nationally through cross-sector networks, advocacy efforts, convenings, and publications to ensure that the most effective solutions are actively adopted to effectively remove racial vaccination disparities: